 7. Remove the air filter housing.
-8. Remove the ISC connector (A), MAP/IAT connector (B), and TPS connector (C); then disconnect the throttle cable (D).
+8. Remove the ISC connector (A), TMAP sensor connector (B), and the TPS connector (C).

-9. Loosen the clamp securing the throttle body to the intake manifold; then remove the throttle body.
+9. Remove the throttle arm cover; then disconnect the throttle cable.
+10. Loosen the clamp securing the throttle body to the intake manifold; then remove the throttle body.

 1. Connect the throttle cable to the throttle arm; then install the throttle cable housing cover to the throttle body.
-Secure with the screw.
+Tighten to 8 ft-lb.
 2. Make sure the alignment tab on the throttle body aligns with the slot in the intake boot and install the throttle body fully into the boot.
 Secure with worm clamps and tighten securely.

-3. Connect the ISC connector (A), MAP/IAT connector (B), and the TPS connector (C).
+3. Connect the ISC connector (A), TMAP sensor connector (B), and the TPS connector (C).